Tips for Conducting Research

 In-Text Citations & the Works Cited Page - Giving credit to the people whose work or ideas you use is an important part of any research project.
 Everyone agrees that there are ethical and legal reasons for acknowledging your sources.
 The challenge is in following a standard format for giving credit.
-Please check with your teacher to determine whether you will use the MLA, APA or another style.
+Please check with your teacher to determine whether you will use the MLA or APA style.

 Need help with your works cited page or with in-text citation?
-Try the OWL site (above) or one of these style guides.
+Try one of these style guides.

 By the Duke University Libraries; this page offers resources on citing sources, on preparing a list of works cited, and on avoiding plagiarism.

 By the Writing Center at the University of Wisconsin – Madison; this guide covers all of the APA basics, including in-text citations, reference list, and general formatting.